Theme

 What appears notable

-Based on the dataset page, the notable angle is the benchmark's focus on practical document-structure issues such as tables, headers, scans, and difficult formatting rather than only clean text extraction.
+The dataset page is useful for checking the benchmark's focus on practical document-structure issues such as tables, headers, scans, and difficult formatting rather than only clean text extraction.

 Before using